BradNichol/Brain/tools/ides/intelliJ/shortcuts.md

 ![Extract variable](https://raw.githubusercontent.com/BradNichol/Brain/a6a6ac1cbfe116a89627a00674c3926422a8be9c/media/img/extractvariable.gif)

 #### Extract Method
-Similar to above, to extract a method use ⌘⌥V. Intellij will create a method with a suggested name, and ask you to replace all other occurrences.
+Similar to above, to extract a method use ⌘⌥M. Intellij will create a method with a suggested name, and ask you to replace all other occurrences.